 Second impact syndrome (SIS) occurs when participants receive two or more concussive injuries either on the same day or within the acute stages of recovery.
-In SIS, neurometabolic cascades might exist and have resulted in cases of severe symptoms i.e. the high -profile head impact case studies such as Benjamin Robinson and Rowan Stringer.
+In SIS, neurometabolic cascades can exist and have resulted in some cases of severe symptoms, however this is rare.